Man dies in single vehicle crash in Co Cork

 Gardaí appeal for witnesses to collision near Glanmire

-Gardaí have appealed for witnesses to the crash in Co Cork.
-File photograph: Getty Images
+The scene where a man has died after his car crashed through a fence and ended up in a field on the outskirts of Cork city Photograph: Provision

-Gardaí in county Cork are appealing for witnesses following the death a man in a road collision.
+Gardaí in Co Cork are appealing for witnesses following the death of a man in a car crash.

-The single-vehicle crash happened shortly after 7 am on Sunday on the Old Dublin Road (R639) near Junction 18 (Sallybrook /Glanmire) off the M8 motorway.
+The single-vehicle crash happened shortly after 7am on Sunday on the Old Dublin Road near junction 18 off the M8 motorway.

-The man, thought to be in his 30s, was the driver and sole occupant of the car and was pronounced dead at the scene.
+The man – the sole occupant of the car – was pronounced dead at the scene.
 It is understood the car he was driving left the road and struck a fence.

+#CORK Old Dublin Rd and M8 ramps now fully reopened after fatal collision. https://t.co/PSzIBsvOzE— AA Roadwatch (@aaroadwatch) December 30, 2018

+Gardaí have yet to formally identify the dead man but it is understood he is a 46-year-old father of four from the Rathcoole area near Millstreet in North Cork.

 Witnesses are asked to contact Mayfield Garda Station 021-4558510 or the Garda Confidential Line 1800 666 111.